robinp7720/Blue-Stats-Minecraft/README.md

 LICENSE
 ==============
-This open source web app is released under Attribution-NonCommercial-ShareAlike 4.0 International license with the following notices.
+This open source web app is released under Attribution-NonCommercial-ShareAlike 4.0 International license with the following notices:
-Removing, changing or obsucating the title text and footer text is a violation to this license.
-You may NOT change any link directing to this github repo or to the forums post for BlueStats on the bukkit forums.
-You may NOT remove, change or obsucate my name (_OvErLoRd_) on any part of this web app.
+You may not remove branding BlueStats, _OvErLoRd_, Lolmewn, and their respected links)